 One of the most destructive things you can ever do to yourself is adopting the victim mindset; essentially locking yourself inside that victim cycle (which we’ll explore further in a dedicated future post).

-For those of you who are not familiar with the term, the victim mindset is a collection of beliefs, assumptions and thought patterns that continually convinces you that you’re the victim of other people, circumstances, situations or events.
+For those of you who are not familiar with the term, the victim mindset is a collection of beliefs, assumptions and thought patterns that continually convince you that you’re the victim of other people, circumstances, situations or events.

 The victim mindset is one of the most toxic mindsets anyone can develop; and the reason for this is that it totally robs you of any sort of a constructive or positive life ,halting any potential progress, success, or happiness through life.